ankaAR/bestiario5e/_creatures/fire-elemental.md

 ***Water Susceptibility.*** For every 5 ft. the elemental moves in water, or for every gallon of water splashed on it, it takes 1 cold damage.

-### Actions
+### Acciones

-***Multiattack.*** The elemental makes two touch attacks.
+***Multiataque.*** The elemental makes two touch attacks.

-***Touch.*** Melee Weapon Attack: +6 to hit, reach 5 ft., one target.
-Hit: 10 (2d6 + 3) fire damage.
+***Touch.*** Melee Weapon Attack: +6 al ataque, alcance 5 pies, un objetivo.
+Impacto: 10 (2d6 + 3) fire damage.
 If the target is a creature or a flammable object, it ignites.
 Until a creature takes an action to douse the fire, the target takes 5 (1d10) fire damage at the start of each of its turns.